Incoming 1L Student Check-List

 Mandatory GW SHIP Enrollment (Waiver Due: September 12)

-New this year, all law students will be automatically enrolled in GW Student Health Insurance Plan (SHIP) for 2023-2024.
-If you have other acceptable coverage you must waive by September 12, 2023 at University Health Plans.
-Please note the waiver form will be available in mid-July.
+All law students will be automatically enrolled in GW Student Health Insurance Plan (SHIP) for 2025-2026.
+If you have other acceptable coverage you must waive by TBD at University Health Plans.
+Please note the waiver form will be available on August 1st.

 The law school has over 80 student-led organizations that serve as the backbone of the law school community.
 Chief among them are the many student affinity groups which include: